merenlab/anvio.org/help/main/programs/anvi-import-functions/index.md

 ## Usage

-This program **takes in a <span class="artifact-n">[functions-txt](/help/main/artifacts/functions-txt)</span> to annotate your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with <span class="artifact-n">[functions](/help/main/artifacts/functions)</span>.** Basically, if you have already have the gene functions for the contigs in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> available in a file, you can import them into anvi'o using this command.
+This program **takes in a <span class="artifact-n">[functions-txt](/help/main/artifacts/functions-txt)</span> to annotate your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with <span class="artifact-n">[functions](/help/main/artifacts/functions)</span>.** Basically, if you already have the gene functions for the contigs in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> available in a file, you can import them into anvi'o using this command.

-You can find a really comprehesive walkthrough of this program on [this blog post about importing functions](http://merenlab.org/2016/06/18/importing-functions/), including information about built-in anvi'o parsers for InterProScan and the EggNOG database.
+You can find a really comprehensive walkthrough of this program on [this blog post about importing functions](http://merenlab.org/2016/06/18/importing-functions/), including information about built-in anvi'o parsers for InterProScan and the EggNOG database.

 If you want to overwrite any function annotations you already have, just add the tag `--drop-previous-annotations`.

 {:.notice}
 Edit [this file](https://github.com/merenlab/anvio/tree/master/anvio/docs/programs/anvi-import-functions.md) to update this information.